-CYC Sessions for this FYS will occur every Thursday (except Thanksgiving!) from September 4th through December 5th from 11:30 a.m.-12:30 p.m.
+CYC Sessions for this FYS will occur every Thursday (except Thanksgiving!) from September 3rd through December 3rd from 11:30 a.m.-12:30 p.m.

-Other CYC events which are not connected to our FYS are required in addition to these, and are indicated in various publications you have received; you will doubtless be reminded of such required events by your OL and/or your RA.
+Other CYC events which are not connected to our FYS are required in addition to these, and are indicated in various publications you have received; you will doubtless be reminded of such required events by your RA.